Equeum

 Variables provide a way of labeling data with a descriptive name, so code can be understood more clearly.

-myVariable = BTC.close
+myVariable = SPY.close

 The notation “->” designates a data pipe used to send a time series or other data to an action.